 A growing body of evidence shows that companies can do well by doing good.
 Meanwhile, current economic, social, and political forces across the globe are changing the very shape of the playing field on which companies compete.
 Being a good company is rapidly becoming a fundamental and necessary element in the drive for companies to survive and thrive.

 OUR LATEST FINDINGS: The grade that a company earned on the Good Company Index™ is a powerful predictor of stock prices.
-In June 2012, the two-year anniversary of the creation of the Good Company Index (we assigned our first Good Company grades in June 2010) afforded us the opportunity to check in again on the stock market performance of “Good Companies,” those earning high marks as employers, sellers, and stewards of communities and the environment, relative to their less worthy competitors.
+In June 2013, the three-year anniversary of the creation of the Good Company Index (we assigned our first Good Company grades in June 2010) afforded us the opportunity to check in again on the stock market performance of “Good Companies,” those earning high marks as employers, sellers, and stewards of communities and the environment, relative to their less worthy competitors.

 Other evidence points in the same direction, and includes the following: